 Sichterman earned all-state special mention accolades for his play, was a first-team All-Tri-State pick and was a first-team All-Southwest District selection.

 As a junior, Sichterman helped key a 12-3 season for Kings High, which culminated with a trip to the quarterfinals of the state playoffs.
 Sichterman was also credited with the most knockdown blocks in 2015.
 He played tight end prior to his junior season.

 Sichterman combined his on-field play with outstanding achievement off the field.
-He was named the Eastern Cincinnati Conference recipient of the “That's My Boy” award, given by the National Football Foundation and recognizing players for athletic and academic success and community involvement.
+He was named the Eastern Cincinnati Conference recipient of the “That's My Boy” award, given by the National Football Foundation to recognize players for athletic and academic success and community involvement.
 He also earned the Anthony Munoz Scholar Lineman of the Year Award.
-He is also a starting post player for the Kings' basketball team.
+He was also a starting post player for the Kings' basketball team.

 Sichterman only visited Nebraska, but had dozens of offers including Boston College, Illinois, Indiana, Maryland, Northwestern, Pittsburgh, Purdue, Rutgers and West Virginia to name a few.

 Matt was born on Feb.
 26, 1999, and is the son of Mark and Judy Sichterman.
-He is majoring in software engineering and earned spots on the Nebraska Scholar-Athlete Honor Roll each of his first two semesters.
+He is majoring in software engineering.
 Sichterman is one of three triplets, with his sister, Megan, a member of the Tennessee swimming team and his brother, Dan, on football scholarship at Iowa State.
-Sichterman earned spots on the Brook Berringer and Tom Osborne Citizenship Team in 2018 and 2019.
-He volunteered with Husker Heroes, the Nebraska Football Road Race and local hospital visits.
+Sichterman volunteered with Husker Heroes, the Nebraska Football Road Race and local hospital visits.